latest news ...

 Highway 12 Escalante Utah to Boulder Utah

-Here on the left where the road disappears into yet another canyon, you can see some buildings.
-A way further up the water course on the left was a farm in the late 19th century which was the scene of a famous murder where one partner of the ranch killed the other during a dispute over working practice.
+A way further up the water course on the left was another farm in the late 19th century which was the scene of a famous murder where one partner of the ranch killed the other during a dispute over working practice.
 The alleged murderer turned himself in to the sheriff who placed him on parole to go to the US marshall at the regional capital, but he disappeared en route.
+I suppose round here, it's pretty easy to disappear into the back of your own beyond, just like the legendary Oozelum Bird.

 On top of the plateau